Our A Level STEM students are the coders, engineers, scientists, medics and designers of tomorrow.

 We believe Science, Technology, Engineering and Mathematics (STEM) subjects are very much for girls.
 In fact, statistics show, that girls in single-sex schools are more likely to study STEM subjects at A Level than their peers in co-educational settings.

-STEM in Sixth Form
+STEM at The Sixth